How to Help For-Profit Clients

 It is usually appropriate to give the entrepreneur a written summary of the available business forms with the clinic’s recommendation as to which is most appropriate given the specific facts of the client’s situation.

 As indicated, tax considerations play an important role in the choice of entity decision.
 These present a particular challenge for law school clinics that do not have tax expertise.
 In such a situation, it is prudent to advise the client that the clinic’s recommendations should be double-checked with the client’s tax advisor.

 An alternative form of organization for the profitable business is the “S corporation,” so named for the subchapter of the Internal Revenue Code that governs its taxation.
 Although S corporations are subject to a form of flow-through taxation that generally eliminates the problem of double taxation, there are several limitations on which corporations can make Subchapter S elections.
 In addition, S corporations are subject to federal income tax in certain circumstances and are always subject to certain state income taxes like the Illinois personal property replacement tax referred to above.
-Thus, formation of an LLC is usually the more satisfactory approach.
-A Subchapter S election may be ideal, however, for an existing corporation that is already subject to double taxation, as discussed below.

 General and limited partnerships are taxed in the same manner as LLCs.
 As earlier noted, general partnerships provide no liability shield for the owners, and limited partnerships provide liability protection for limited partners only, not general partners.
 Thus, the LLC is usually the better choice.